csc-training/summerschool/mpi/docs/02-mpi-p2p-1.md

 # Outline

 - Point-to-point communication in MPI
-- Blocking routines in MPI
+- Blocking communication in MPI

 # Point-to-point communication in MPI {.section}